digicatapult/dc-federated/docs/mnist.md

 #### Start The Server

+> NOTE: The machine that the server is running on must be enabled to host a webserver accessible to the machines running the workers.

-Go to the terminal for the server and activate the environment:
+First, go to the terminal for the server and activate the environment:
 ```bash
 > source /path/to/venv_dc_federated
 ```